ibrahima1289/kura-labs-academy/Tier-3 app/3_tier_assignment.md

 ![](images/tier3-16.PNG)

-2. Create an AWS load balancer to connect to your reverse proxy.
+2. Create an AWS load balancer to connect to the reverse proxy.
 *
 ### Task 3: